jacquelinearaya/jacquelinearaya.github.io/_portfolio/tf_classifier.md

 tags: [Tensorflow, Keras, Classification, Convolutional Networks]
 ---

-In this notebook I used transfer learning to built a neural network model based on a well known CNN architecture, [VGG16](https://neurohive.io/en/popular-networks/vgg16/), that classifies with high accuracy any image of 3 popular landmarks on Columbia University in the city of New York:
+In this notebook I used transfer learning to build a neural network model based on a well known CNN architecture, [VGG16](https://neurohive.io/en/popular-networks/vgg16/), that classifies with high accuracy any image of 3 popular landmarks on Columbia University in the city of New York: